WHEN THE FIRST DOMINO FALLS

 Spacing them just right.

-Making tiny adjustments so the motion would continue.
+Making tiny adjustments so the motion would carry through.

 Then came the moment.